Student Work Abroad Programs

 Offers placements in Finland for teachers of English as a foreign language.
 Teachers work in public schools, private institutes, or private firms.
 Time commitment is from 2 months to an academic year.
 Eligibility: native English-speaking U.S. university students or graduates age 21-30 who have completed at least their junior year in college.
 Housing is arranged but participants are responsible for rent.
 ASF also offers placements for engineering, business, and agriculture students throughout Scandinavia.
 ASF can also assist with work permits for those who have a job offer.

-Offers programs in Australia and New Zealand which are similar to those of BUNAC and Council.
-The Australian program requires student status while the New Zealand program does not.
-An “educational work-travel program” in camps and orphanages all across Russia and countries of the former Soviet Union.
+Offers programs in Australia and Croatia which are similar to those of BUNAC and CIEE.
+The Australian program requires student status.
 Placement in camp with full room and board and a symbolic stipend (not enough to cover program fee).
 Minimum requirements include experience with children, knowledge of the appropriate foreign language desirable but not always required, and teaching/coaching experience.
-Fee includes roundtrip airfare from New York, visa, travel insurance, orientations (not training) in New York and Moscow, and support during the 4- or 8-week program.
+Fee includes roundtrip airfare from New York, visa, travel insurance, orientations (not training) in New York, and support during the 4- or 8-week program.

-Offers paid internships in 70+ countries for students of engineering and science.
+Offers paid internships in 100+ countries, and virtual, for students of engineering and science.
 Lowest fees of any placement program.